gsnitter/vim-mysql/README.md

 Needs junegunn/fzf.vim for autocompletion and preview of login-pathes, databases, tables and columns.

 ## Basic Usage
+This plugin lets you select a login-path and a database to execute queries from within vim.
+Results of SELECT-querie are shown in a scratch buffer.

+The login-path is saved by mksession if sessionoptions includes globals.
+(See :h 'ssop').

 Make sure, that filetype is sql that is, in normal mode type `:filetype sql`